 Powered by Hilton.com

-Location really is everything at the Hilton Garden Inn San Diego Old Town.
-Just off the I-5 and a 10-minute walk to Old Town and Presidio Park, all of San Diego’s most popular attractions are easily accessible from here.
-The pet-friendly Hilton Garden Inn is one of the newest Old Town hotels and offers complimentary Wi-Fi, a fitness center, an outdoor pool, and a 24-hour business center.
+The pet-friendly Hilton Garden Inn is one of the newer Old Town hotels and offers complimentary WiFi, a fitness center, an outdoor pool, and a 24-hour business center.
 The onsite Verde Kitchen & Bar serves Mexican-inspired cuisine for breakfast and dinner, and the 24-hour Pavilion Pantry is where you’ll find grab-and-go snacks and staples.

-Many of the oversized guest rooms have city views, and they all come with Serta Suite Dreams beds and bedding, 47″ flat-screen TVs, work stations with ergonomic desk chairs, and Neutrogena bath products.
+Many of the oversized guest rooms have city views, and they all come with Serta Suite Dreams beds and bedding, 47″ flat-screen TVs, workstations with ergonomic desk chairs, and Neutrogena bath products.
 Adjacent room blocks and meeting/event spaces are also available, making this a great choice for business travelers and special events.
 You can use mobile check-in via the Digital Key feature on the Hilton app.
 It’s also on our list of best hotels near SeaWorld San Diego.

 2. Old Town Inn